 Professor Julien Pellefigue, presents in his thesis and during a course at the faculty, that the volume of transactions of MNEs is so important for the balance of the economy in the World, that very quickly the problem to be solved was focused on possible and desirable actions regarding “Pillar 2”, without even having solved or presented the environment in which this problem was to find its solution in “Pillar 1”.The agreement in July 2021 in Venice signed by 130 countries, even it is historic, confirm this situation and the main problem will be remain to tax at 15% the profits of MNEs which is the objective of (Pillar 2).

-Any acceptable solution therefore had to take into account what this situation imposes.
+Any acceptable solution would therefore had to take into account what this situation imposes.
 This is what was retained in the DAGTVA proposal and presented here which is in study at the Tax Head Office of European Commission in the framework of digital Age, it brings a fair calculation of transfer prices, process usable in other tax situations seen in the e-commerce, in order to obtain a healthy taxation between States which cannot call into question the freedom of transactions within these MNEs, but rather seek to balance their distributed activities and focus on making them evolve in a simple, automated and fair international taxation system.

 The goal is also to bring back certain States, considered as having tax behaviors penalizing for the others, to return in the straight line of the reason of a mutualized economic development, by attacking as little as possible the international companies which trade there.

 As a result, the DAGTVA proposal for a Global Taxation System, it will never enter in the companies which is a private space for the development of wealth, normally managed in the best interests of the participants, which means that the States will be able to negotiate among themselves without the pressure of MNEs who will be kept aside so that only the fiscal interests of the States are taken into account!